Researching Nashville Public Schools

 There are other schools in Metro with numbers as high as 80% free/reduced lunch.
 My point being: poverty and language barriers influence performance on testing.
 I certainly encourage clients who are looking for walkability or urban livability in Nashville to look beyond the web for answers.
 The truth is – you can have a great school with wonderful teachers that simply doesn’t look as good on paper.

-Take your time researching.
-Call the schools and ask for a tour.
+Questions about a school?
+Call the school and ask the principal or guidance counselor or call 615-259-8400 (Student Assignment Services).
+Request a tour.
+Visit the PTO site and parent Facebook groups.
 This isn’t something any Realtor, no matter how dedicated, can do for you.
 Not only that, the Realtor Code of Ethics prevents us from speaking opinions which might be considered discriminatory.

 – http://zonefinder.mnps.org/zonefinder/getzonedschools.aspx (Metro Zone Finder)